Social Media & Teens: How Pressure to Get Likes and Followers Is Hurting Them

-- How do you feel that is impacting what you think about yourself?
+- How do you feel that social networking for teens impacting what you think about yourself?

 - What are the negative emotional triggers for you on social media?
 Example: When I look at a post with someone doing a close-up selfie with clear skin it makes me feel insecure.
 How can you avoid those triggers the best you can?